falconmick/starward/docs/extending-graphql.md

     import { createWordpressGraphqlProxy } from '../../utils/queryTools';
     import { cacheResolver } from '../../utils/redis';

-    const wpUserProxy = createWordpressGraphqlProxy('wp/v2/users');
+    const wpAwesomenessProxy = createWordpressGraphqlProxy('wp/v2/awesomeness');

-    export const getUsers = cacheResolver('getUsers')(() => {
+    export const getAwesomeness = cacheResolver('getAwesomeness')((obj, { id }) => {
-      return wpUserProxy.selectAll();
+      return wpAwesomenessProxy.select(id);
     });

-    export const getUser = cacheResolver('getUser')((obj, { id }) => {
+    export const getAwesomenessNotCached = (obj, { id }) => {
-      return wpUserProxy.select(id);
+      return wpAwesomenessProxy.select(id);
     });

-    export const getUserNotCached = (obj, { id }) => {
-      return wpUserProxy.select(id);
-    });
+    // mutation stuff would be here too, but you get the idea

-This file just provides the calls out to the API to resolve the data we requested. createWordpressGraphqlProxy is a tool created to generalises calling the WP API as the lovely people at WP actually are pretty consistant with both naming of paramaters and the way you access data.
+This file just provides the calls out to the API to resolve the data we requested. createWordpressGraphqlProxy is a tool created to hide the generalises of calling the WP API as the lovely people at WP actually are pretty consistant with both naming of paramaters and the way you access data.
 If you want to know how it works, open it up and find how i used each of the functions, like selectAll.
-Also I wrap each resolver function in a HOF called cacheResolver which will cache the given function into redis if the props passed in (second paramater of the function, see (, { id }) for getUser) and the unique name passed as the first value before the function in the next part of the curry.
+Also I wrap each resolver function in a Higher Order Function called cacheResolver which will cache the given function into redis if the props passed in (second paramater of the function, see (, { id }) for getUser) and the unique name passed as the first value before the function in the next part of the curry.
-If you don't want your call cached, just don't use the cacheResolver HOF as shown by getUserNotCached, I don't remember what the first paramater is, but the second is the values passed in by the query's paramaters. todo: the first param is usually where the args from a non RootQuery call happen, perhapse when a non RootQuery (i.e. User: books()=>{...}) from the resolver above) calls the resolver, we should instead pass params into the second paramater as so that we don't use the first arg for anything. an example of where the non RootQuery uses the first param is apollo/factory/postType/createPostTypeResolver's createResolver
+If you don't want your call cached, just don't use the cacheResolver HOF as shown by getAwesomenessNotCached, the first param it passes is the context (I think, but I don't use this) followed by the second, which is the values passed in by the query's paramaters.

 ## How to hook your type and resolver in!